orsenthil/senthil.learntosolveit.com-deploy/posts/2006/12/28/xmas-tree-decoration-contest.md

 .. category: General
 .. description: Participated in an intersegment Xmas tree decoration contest and won 3rd prize.

-There was an Intersegment Level Xmas Tree Decoration Contest and I participated in that.
+There was an Intersegment Level {{% wikipedia article="Christmas tree" text="Xmas Tree" %}} Decoration Contest and I participated in that.
 Our Decoration won the 3rd prize.
 It was fun!